AryanSharmaDev/AryanSharmaDev/README.md

 - 👋 Hi, I’m Aryan Sharma
-- 👀 I’m interested in Web Projects
+- 👀 I’m interested in Web Projects and Artificial Intelligence
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Python
-- 📫 How to reach me ...

 <!---
 AryanSharmaDev/AryanSharmaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.